Vietnam Encompassed - 15 days

 Halong Bay to Hue

 Halong Bay - Hue.
 Wake up to see a spectacular sunrise over the bay!
 This morning cruise through Bai Tu Long and visit the floating fishing village of Vong Vieng - where you'll gain a fascinating insight into local life.
-Cruising back to the dock arrive into Halong City around noon then transfer back to Hanoi airport for your flight to Hue.
-Upon arrival in Hue, you will be met and transferred to your hotel.
+Cruising back to the dock arrive into Halong City around noon, then our next stop is Dong Ho Village, famous for its long-preserved art of making pictures.
+We’ll visit a studio in village, where you can watch the procedure of carving and printing these paintings and learn about the local folk tales represented in the paintings.

 Overnight: Hue | Breakfast